fbpx

 But a 1937 magnum of Bordeaux that is one of a thousand simply remains what it is, and won’t be relegated to obscurity by a newer, better 1937 magnum.

-What do the Best wines to invest in 2023 have in common?
+What do the Best wines to invest

-Place of origin
+1. Place of origin

 As you will probably know, there are wines with protected places of origin, the most famously sparkling white wine from the Champagne region of France.

-In the same vein, the estate or vineyard where the grapes were grown and subsequently fermented and bottled is key when it comes to the best wine investment opportunities in 2023.
+In the same vein, the estate or vineyard where the grapes were grown and subsequently fermented and bottled is key when it comes to the best wine investment opportunities in 2024.

-Prestigious wineries and chateaus have accrued reputation and thus desirability over time, such as Musigny, Romanee-Conti, Chambertin, etc. Researching the history and appeal of a winemaker is an advisable step before confirming your decisions on the best wines to invest in 2023, and beyond.
+Prestigious wineries and chateaus have accrued reputation and thus desirability over time, such as Musigny, Romanee-Conti, Chambertin, etc. Researching the history and appeal of a winemaker is an advisable step before confirming your decisions on the best wines to invest in 2024, and beyond.

-Age
+2. Age

+Everyone knows the phrase ‘aged like a fine wine’ and naturally, it applies to wine investment.
 Many of the most valuable single bottles ever sold at auction were first pressed and bottled pre-1900, with some being as old as 1789.
-Of course, age alone does not generate worth, but it is a key factor in determining the best wines to invest in 2023.
+Of course, age alone does not generate worth, but it is a key factor in determining the best wines to invest in 2024.

 Proof of origin and the history of the bottle/case.
-Auctioneers will of course make sure that all fine wine has the proper certification and proof of authenticity, but this is still something to bear in mind when buying or selling wine as investment.
+Auctioneers will of course make sure that all fine wine has the proper certification and proof of authenticity, but this is still something to bear in mind when buying or selling wine as an investment.
 Fakery and deception are the nemeses of any collector, and keeping your guard up is key.

 A closer look at the factors that determine

-the best wine investments in 2023
+the best wine investments in 2024

-Here are a number of factors to look out for when you’re trying to assess the value of your wine investment in 2023.
+Here are a number of factors to look out for when you’re trying to assess the value of your wine investment in 2024.
 It can take years of studying and expertise to put a precise figure on a bottle, but by following this checklist you’ll certainly be able to figure out if your bottle is fine wine or a dud.

-Region
+4. Region

-The first – and easiest – thing to do when assessing the best wines to invest in 2023 is, is to look at the region in which the wine was produced.
+The first – and easiest – thing to do when assessing the best wines to invest in 2024 is, is to look at the region in which the wine was produced.
 Was it harvested in a well-established wine region or a less developed wine region?

 Wine from a country such as France, Italy, or Spain is far more likely to be valuable than a wine from the USA, or European countries with less of a long-standing wine tradition, like Germany.